-Lore gains must always be announced and must include the new lore total after the lore increase for that player.
-This ensures that both players fully understand the current lore score and that any discrepancies can be found and remedied as soon as possible, likely with the help of a Judge.
+Lore gains must always be announced and must include the new Lore value for that player after the Lore increase.
+This ensures that both players fully understand the current Lore score and that any discrepancies can be found and remedied as soon as possible, likely with the help of a Judge.